-The capacity marked by Dockyard on each bunker is calculated at when coaling.-In coaling, if it should be of the escape scuttle in place, it should be left and the grating removed so as to facilitate the event of necessity arising.
+The capacity marked by Dockyard on each bunker is calculated at 43 cubic feet per ton.

+of the escape scuttle in place, it should be left of the escape scuttle in place, it should be left and the grating removed so as to facilitate in the event of necessity arising.